gguuss/DietyOS/README.md

 * Golden rules
   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?
+  * Be neither a borrower nor a lender.
+* Comparison is the thief of joy.

 # Powerful affirmations
 * You are enough